NCFE CACHE Level 2 Certificate in

 This qualification aims to develop the candidates understanding of autism and how they can support individuals with autism in a range of different contexts, whether they work in health, social care or children’s or young people’s settings.
 The course will also help candidates to understand the characteristics of the different forms of autism, and appreciate the importance of seeing each person with autism as a unique individual with a unique set of needs, strengths and abilities.

-Hallmark has published a set of high-quality student learning resources to support providers delivering this qualification.
-There are six units in the programme and we have presented these in three concise modular workbooks.
+We have published a set of high-quality student learning resources to support providers delivering this qualification.
+There are six mandatory units in the qualification and we have presented these in three concise modular workbooks, together with all the necessary assessments.
+Contact us to find out more.